Skip to main content

 Content

-1. Planetary Health and food systems.
+1. Planetary health and food systems

-Planetary Health Food systems and forces of change.
+Planetary health.
+Food systems and forces of change

-2. Trends in food consumption and food production.
+2. Trends in food consumption and food production

 Current trends in food consumption and production.
-Main environmental and health risks of current food consumption and production.
+Main environmental and health risks of current food consumption and production

-3. Trends in food innovation and development by the food industry.
+3. Trends in food innovation and development by the food industry

 Main trends in innovation and development of new foods.
 Phases of the innovation process.
-New foods and food products.
+New foods and food products

 Evaluation

-ordinary period
+Ordinary period

-The final mark of the subject will be the result of the weighting of the marks obtained in each of the parts.
+The final grade for the subject is the result of the weighting of the grades obtained in each of the parts.

-Complementary assessment period
+Complementary evaluation period

-Plagiarism or copying someone else's work is penalized at all universities and, according to the University of Vic - Universitat Central de Catalunya Coexistence Rules , constitute serious or very serious offences.
-That is why in the course of this subject the plagiarism or misappropriation of other people's texts or ideas (see What is considered plagiarism ?) and the improper or undeclared use of artificial intelligence in a activity automatically result in a suspension or other disciplinary measures.
+Plagiarism or copying someone else's work is penalized in all universities and, according to the UVic-UCC coexistence rules, constitute serious or very serious faults.
+Therefore, during the course of this subject, plagiarism or the improper appropriation of texts or ideas from other people (see What is considered plagiarism?) and the improper or undeclared use of artificial intelligence in an activity automatically result in a suspension or other disciplinary measures.

 Methodology